bajrangCoder/acode-plugin-docs/docs/helpers/theme-builder.md

 ### Introduction

-The `ThemeBuilder` class from the `acode` library provides a comprehensive solution for creating and customizing themes in your application.
-It offers granular control over various UI elements, colors, and styles.
+The `ThemeBuilder` api from the `acode` core libraries  provides a solution for creating and customizing themes in Acode .
+It offers control over various UI elements, colors, and styles.

 ### Basic Usage